 Theory and practice, rules and scoring, development of serve, forehand drive, backhand drive, lob, volley, and footwork.
 Singles and doubles play and interclass competition.
+May be repeated up to a maximum of 2 credit hours.

 PED 160 Modern Dance I (0-2)